StackVista/stackstate-docs/use/stackstate-ui/perspectives/topology-perspective.md

 ## Components

 The Topology Perspective shows the filtered components and relations in a selected [view](../views/about_views.md) or the entire, unfiltered topology in [explore mode](/use/stackstate-ui/explore_mode.md).
-Components that have one or more health checks configured will have a calculated [health state](/use/health-state/health-state-in-stackstate.md).
+Components that have one or more health checks configured will report a calculated [health state](/use/health-state/health-state-in-stackstate.md).

 ### Types